Sanjana08927/Sanjana08927/README.md

 💻 Hackathons

-1.SIM2REAL Hackathon — NITK Suratkal
+1.SIM2REAL Hackathon — NITK Suratkal(

-Developed a robotic-based project using Crazyflie drones in a simulated environment.
+🏅Participated and secured 3rd place in it.Developed a robotic-based project using Crazyfli drones in a simulated environment.

 Tasks: Platforming, task line coordination, obstacle avoidance, and goal-based challenges.